Mike McGlinchey (offensive lineman)

-Mike McGlinchey (born January 12, 1995) is an American football offensive tackle for the Denver Broncos of the National Football League (NFL).
-He played college football at Notre Dame.
+Michael Sean McGlinchey (born January 12, 1995) is an American professional football offensive tackle for the Denver Broncos of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.

-Early years
+Early life

 McGlinchey attended St. Joseph/St. Robert School (Warrington, Pennsylvania) and William Penn Charter School (Philadelphia, Pennsylvania).
 Along with football, he also played basketball in high school.
 He committed to the University of Notre Dame to play college football.

 College career

 After redshirting his first year at Notre Dame in 2013, McGlinchey played in all 13 games with one start in 2014.
 In 2015, he became a starter and started all 13 games at right tackle.
 Prior to 2016, he moved from right to left tackle.
 McGlinchey said he would be returning to Notre Dame for his fifth year of eligibility.
 He was named a team captain.
 He ended his collegiate career appearing in 51 games with 39 starts.

 Professional career

 San Francisco 49ers

-The San Francisco 49ers selected McGlinchey in the first round (ninth overall) of the 2018 NFL Draft.
-McGlinchey was the first offensive tackle drafted in 2018 and was the second offensive linemen selected, behind Notre Dame teammate Quenton Nelson (sixth overall).
+The San Francisco 49ers selected McGlinchey in the first round (ninth overall) of the 2018 NFL draft.
+McGlinchey was the first offensive tackle drafted in 2018 and was the second offensive lineman selected, behind Notre Dame teammate Quenton Nelson (sixth overall).